 It means that he isn’t available to you romantically or sexually.
 Or maybe he’s telling you that he’s interested in someone other than you.

 If you like him, I would advise you to back off and wait to see if he returns.
-But it depends on you, what do you choose to do.
+But it depends on you, what you choose to do.

-It could be that he’s dating someone else, or that he simply isn’t interested in dating you (and believes that saying he’s “seeing someone” else will make it seem less like a rejection.
+It could be that he’s dating someone else or that he simply isn’t interested in dating you (and believes that saying he’s “seeing someone” else will make it seem less like a rejection.

 In either case, you shouldn’t waste your time pursuing him.
 That’s what is best suited in such a situation.